Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence: Experiments

 (1) AMI outperforms all baselines in both simulated and real-world environments.
 The improvement of AMI in the real world is statistically significant ($p<.05$) compared to all baselines under a paired samples t-test and, on average, 5.43 higher than the best-performing baseline in the real world.

-(2) The superiority of AMI can be further demonstrated by agent trajectories and videos.
-As shown in the final state photographed in Fig. \ref{phys-video}, victims first gather together as usual, with adversaries moving away (Fig. \ref{subfig:phys-img-1}, \ref{subfig:phys-img-2}).
-However, after that, one victim gets influenced by the adversary, and are fooled to gather with the adversary, instead of majority victims (Fig. \ref{subfig:phys-img-3}, \ref{subfig:phys-img-4}).
-As shown in the trajectories in Fig. \ref{phys-traj}, AMI is the only method to achieve this, with lighter points representing early timesteps and darker points indicating later timesteps. \emph{Videos of these experiments can be found in our GitHub repository.}
+(2) The superiority of AMI can be further demonstrated by agent behaviors.
+As shown in the final state photographed in Fig. \ref{phys-video}, under baseline attacks, victims gather together as usual without being influenced, with adversaries moving away (Fig. 5a-5d).
+However, with our AMI attack, one victim gets influenced by the adversary, and are fooled to gather with the adversary, instead of majority victims (Fig. \ref{subfig:phys-img-4}).
+Notably, our AMI is the only method to achieve this. \emph{See video demonstrations in \url{https://github.com/DIG-Beihang/AMI}.}